 What’s your social media content strategy?
 Is it turning heads?
 Is it helping your business get results?
+Is your marketing strategy on these social media channels help you get closer to your business goals?

 You understand the importance of having a social media presence today.
-But simply posting a couple new blogs each week does little to actually build a following.
+But simply posting a couple new blogs each week on social networks does little to actually build a following.
 Retweeting some interesting industry news may give you a bump in impressions.
 But are you really building a brand or engaging people?

 1. Adapt to a Changing Social Media Landscape